-Your care plan is an Individual Plan of Care (IPoC) and can include anything that will help: appointments with providers; education about medical conditions; access to sources of food, clothing, transportation, housing or job training; arrangements at your child's school; or before steps you want to take to improve your health or prepare for the future.
+Your care plan is an Individual Plan of Care (IPoC) and can include anything that will help: appointments with providers; education about medical conditions; access to sources of food, clothing, transportation, housing or job training; arrangements at your child's school; or steps you want to take to improve your health or prepare for the future.
+The information we get from you is confidential and we will only share it (on a need-to-know basis) to help coordinate your care.

-The information we get from you is confidential.
-We normally share it (on a need-to-know basis) with anyone who is helping you - for example, your doctor, your community agency, or your child's school - to make sure that everyone is clear about what they are supposed to do.
 You can always tell us not to share information with certain people if you wish.

-You also can choose whether you want us to provide screening, assessment and care plan services.
+You also can choose whether you want us to provide screening, assessment, and care plan services.
 You can opt in or out at any time.
 At any time, you can request the following from a care coordinator: